zklaus/barakuda/README.md

 or 2 then).

-If you want to perform the "climatology" plots (see section IV) you will need some 2D and 3D climatologies of T and S interpolated on the relevant ORCA grid.
-Usually you should already have them since they are needed for your simulation.
-These are the following files in your BaraKuda config file:
+If you want to perform the "climatology" plots (see section IV) you will need monthly "observed" 2D and 3D of T and S (and sea-ice fraction) data interpolated on the ORCA grid you are using.
+Usually you should already have them since they are needed to initialize your simulation (initial state for T & S).
+These are the following files in your BaraKuda config file: F_T_OBS_3D_12, F_S_OBS_3D_12, F_SST_OBS_12, F_ICE_OBS_12.
-F_T_CLIM_3D_12, F_S_CLIM_3D_12, SST_CLIM_12